Time Period: 1806-1872

 - 01.01.1839: Joined the Dresden Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention for the Gulden (Vereinsgulden) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Gulden ("Vereinsgulden") area.

 • Grand Duchy of Oldenburg:

-- 1815-1846: Accounting in a Gold Thaler at 1991136 pieces to the Cologne mark gold 21½ carats (52536 Thalers = Prussian Pistol)
+- 1815-1846: Accounting at a rate of 1991136 Gold Thalers to the Cologne mark of 21½-carats gold (52536 Gold Thalers = 1 Prussian Pistol).

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.10.1846

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Kingdom of Prussia:

-- 1750-1857: Accounting in a Thaler at 14 pieces to the Cologne mark fine silver; gold bullion in Pistols at 35 pieces to the Cologne mark gold 21⅔ carats
+- 1750-1857: at a rate of 14 Thalers to the Cologne mark of fine silver; gold bullion in "Pistols" at 35 Pistols to the Cologne mark of 21⅔-carats gold.

 - 01.01.1839: Joined the Dresden Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Principality of Reuss - Lines: Reuss Älterer Linie, Reuss Jüngerer Line (until 1848 in sub-lines: Reuss-Ebersdorf, Reuss-Lobenstein, Reuss-Schleiz):

-- 01.01.1839: Joined the Dresden Coinage Convention (all four lines)
+- 01.01.1839: Joined the Dresden Coinage Convention (all four dynastic lines)

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area (both lines).
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area (both dynastic lines).

 • Duchy of Saxe - (Ernestine) Lines 1735-1826: Sachsen-Coburg-Saalfeld, Sachsen-Gotha-Altenburg, Sachsen-Hildburghausen, Sachsen-Meiningen - (Ernestine) Lines 1826-1918: Sachsen-Altenburg, Sachsen-Coburg und Gotha, Sachsen-Meiningen:

-- 1806-1840: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver
+- 1806-1840: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver.

 - 01.01.1838: Saxe-Coburg (without Gotha) and Saxe-Meiningen joined the Munich Coinage Convention

-- 01.01.1839: Joined the Dresden Coinage Convention (all three lines)
+- 01.01.1839: Joined the Dresden Coinage Convention (all three dynastic lines)

 • Grand Duchy of Saxe-Weimar:

-- 1806-1840: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver
+- 1806-1840: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver.

 - 01.01.1839: Joined the Dresden Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Kingdom of Saxony:

-- 1806-1840: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver; gold bullion in Ducats and (Prussian) Pistols
+- 1806-1840: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver; gold bullion in Ducats and (Prussian) Pistols.

 - 01.01.1839: Joined the Dresden Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Principality of Schaumburg-Lippe: